mohamadomran/react-tetris/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## React Tetris

 Technologies used: React(with hooks), Styled-Components.
+A small project done while following this tuotial https://www.youtube.com/watch?v=ZGOaCxX8HIU to get experience the good use of react-hooks.